 Anemone blooming can last just one season or extend from spring through fall if you’re careful in how you combine the available varieties.
 It’s all up to you and what you want to achieve for your landscaping design.

-Watering the plants well and minimizing their exposure to direct sunlight will also help expand the growing window regardless of the varieties you choose.
+Watering anemone plants well and minimizing their exposure to direct sunlight will also help expand the growing window regardless of the varieties you choose.

 Factors Influencing the Anemone Season

 The species of the Anemone you decide to plant will play the most significant role in when it blooms.
-Even with care and plenty of fertilizer, spring-blooming Anemones won’t bloom in the fall, and vice versa.
+Even with care and plenty of anemone fertilizer, spring-blooming plants won’t flower in the fall, and vice versa.

 Extra rain and cool temperatures help extend summer and fall blooming, while early spring warmth leads to early spring-blooming Anemones.